 Fitness and Sports Medicine: Students can complete the Applied Exercise Science Concentration at Ithaca College which includes courses in anatomy, kinesiology, exercise physiology, and biomechanics.
 Nutrition courses of special interest relate to growth and development, regulation of body weight, and community nutrition and health.
-For information about the Applied Exercise Science Concentration, contact the DNS Academic Affairs Office, 335 MVR.
+For information about the Applied Exercise Science Concentration, contact the DNS Academic Affairs Office, 309 MVR.

 Dietetics and Clinical Nutrition: Students can complete the academic requirements for The American Dietetic Association (ADA) by adding courses in foods, nutrition and disease, microbiology, management, statistics, and nutritional care to the core curriculum.
-For additional information about meeting ADA requirements see Wanda Koszewski, N206B MVR, or Joan Koch, 373 MVR.
+For additional information about meeting ADA requirements see Gertrude Armbruster, 366 MVR.